An7ar35/arch-scripts/coreboost/README.md

 # Coreboost

 Coreboost consists of:
-1. A shell script file that disables the CPU's turbo boost functionality,
+1. A shell script file that enables/disables the CPU's turbo boost functionality,
 2. A `systemd` service file that runs the script on startup and suspend resume,
 3. Installer and uninstaller scripts.